 Go and live obediently in the world despite any non-understanding or lack of faith.

 Note: This is the last devotion from Mark for now.
 We’ve spent over 3 weeks on 4 chapters.
-Live with the message and picture of Jesus that you’ve been seeing and stay posted.
-I will continue ‘The Journey to Jesus with Mark as Our Guide’ soon, picking up with chapter 5.
+Live with the message and picture of Jesus that you’ve been seeing and remain Christian to the end.
+Stay posted to this site as I will continue ‘The Journey to Jesus with Mark as Our Guide’ soon, picking up with chapter 5.
 I would love to hear your comments about your journey with Mark.
 Please contact me.
 If you’re only just beginning with the journey with Mark, scroll down to Day 1 and proceed at your own pace.